dblock/code.dblock.org/_posts/2020/2020-11-11-dup-dont-modify-input-hash-parameters-in-ruby.markdown

 end
 {% endhighlight %}

+Lastly, both `.dup` and `.clone` are both shallow, but that doesn't matter as long as you only use `.delete` and remove values.
+If you were to modify the `options` Hash in any other way, you may need to [deep_dup](https://apidock.com/rails/Hash/deep_dup) it instead.

 All that said, if you know the finite list of parameters to your functions, use [Ruby 2 Keyword Arguments](https://thoughtbot.com/blog/ruby-2-keyword-arguments) instead.